HewlettPackard/green-dcc/envs/sustaindc/README_SustainDC.md

 # SustainDC: Detailed Data Center Simulation Model

-This document describes the internal thermal and electrical simulation model used for each data center within the GreenDCC benchmark.
+This document describes the internal thermal and electrical simulation model used for each data center within the SustainCluster benchmark.
 It details how IT load translates to power consumption and heat, and how the cooling system responds.

 This model is integrated as a sub-component within the `TaskSchedulingEnv` and `DatacenterClusterManager`.
 It provides the physics-based calculations that underpin the energy, carbon, and cost metrics used for evaluating scheduling policies.